JasonNg91/ros2_magslam/README.md

 </table>

 ### magview.launch.py
-Lunaches the magnetic field visualisation node (magview) with the parameters set in magslam/config/magview.yaml.
+Launches the magnetic field visualisation node (magview) with the parameters set in magslam/config/magview.yaml.
 The sensor_frame and world_frame parameters should be set to the same values as in magslam/config/magmap.yaml.

 While magview is running each frame is saved to mapframes/frame/[number].png relative to the current folder.
 Frames without the traveled path overlay are saved to mapframes/nopath/frame[number]\_[stamp].png.